nx-lr/protea/readme.md

 "just like the \\ backslash"
 "the single quote ' and other characters can be escaped, but they are completely optional"
-" more quotes because why not"""""
+" more quotes because why not"""
 ```

 Double quoted string literals can contain the following escape sequences, and all of them are case-insensitive: